World leaders at France summit mull ways to protect oceans

 France met its coalition commitments by extending protected areas in the French Southern and Antarctic Territories, Macron announced Friday.

+In addition, 14 nations participating in the Brest summit committed to strengthen the fight against illegal fishing via different actions including better controlling activities in ports and at sea.

-Also in Brest, the United Nations cultural agency UNESCO announced that at least 80% of the world's seabeds will be mapped by 2030, compared to 20% currently.
+Also in Brest, the U.N. cultural agency UNESCO announced that at least 80% of the world's seabed will be mapped by 2030, compared to 20% currently — which will help improve scientific knowledge.

 The United States and France in a joint statement on Friday recognized “the transboundary aspects of plastic pollution and the importance of curbing it at its source.”
 They said they support launching negotiations at the upcoming U.N.
 Environment Assembly to reach a global agreement addressing this issue.